tech-ticks/DreamNexus/README.md

 dotnet SkyEditor.RomEditor.Rtdx.Console.dll ./RTDX ./Scripts/Queries/ListStarters.lua ./RTDX-Copy ./Scripts/Samples/ChangeStarters.lua ./Scripts/Hypothetical/ChangeMoreStarters.lua --save
 ```

 In reality, you're likely to have long path names that look something like `H:\atmosphere\contents\01003D200BAA2000` or some variant.
-If this gets to be a hassle, you can Add the ROM to Sky Editor's library:
+If this gets to be a hassle, you can Add the ROM to DreamNexus's library:
 ```
 dotnet SkyEditor.RomEditor.Rtdx.Console.dll ./RTDX Import MyRom
 ```